irlAlan/Kamil/README.md

 The issue for me here is that I use Linux and Kamil uses Windows, so how do I get my program to him on windows?
 Well the answer is by choosing libraries that are cross-compatible and using configuration files.
+Another limitation is the operating system since i am on linux and Kmail is on windows building the executable on one will make it not work on the other one.

+#### Limitations 4

+with the libraries There are a lot of good libraries that are useful for the project i will be using fmt, sfml and toml

 For the Libraries ill be using SFML to handle the events and graphics and fmt for normal printing to standard out.
 Both are cross platform and are built using a cmake file.